All the way back to literally

 The one thing that has changed overtime is agriculture!
 Once we discovered agriculture and became farmers (and then created the world we are living in today) the processing of food changed.
 It is no longer about eating food in its purest form, but instead mass producing it as cheap as possible in forms that “taste good”.
 So because our genetics haven’t changed, we are not adapted to this new way of eating.
 Being so dependent on refined grains like cereal, pizza, cookies, pasta etc. is wreaking havoc on our bodies because we don’t know how to properly break it down.

 Some of you may also be wondering what the difference between the Paleo Diet and the Keto Diet (low-carb) is.
 Basically, the keto diet is focused on eating high amounts of healthy fats and very low carbohydrates.
 This means you typically need to track macronutrients (at least at the beginning) to find out how much fat you need to be eating to reap the benefits.
 This also means lowering your protein intake as some protein can be broken down into glucose if over consumed.
 And since we are trying to burn ketones and not glucose, we don’t want the extra protein.
 Paleo diet focuses on just eating foods from the Earth in any amount you want.
 This means meat, nuts, seeds, vegetables, and fruits.
+I can see where there may be some confusion because the paleo diet also includes a lot of omega 3 foods, high fat foods, into their “yes” list.
+The only difference is that the paleo diet eats fats in a more natural way, meaning just creating meals that have a healthy fat component.
+While the keto diets entire focus is high fat, basing all meals around your fat intake.

 What to Eat on the Paleo Diet